 - If a rodent chews through load-bearing wood beams, it can seriously affect the structural integrity of the building.

 Rodents have no respect for any item and will gnaw on any chewable item found it in the basement, attic, garage, or closet including, valuable paintings, irreplaceable family heirlooms, and important documents.

 The average rat or mouse produces between 40 to 100 droppings per day.
 You can easily imagine how their droppings gather, especially if there are many of them in your house.
 Similarly, rats and mice urinate a lot as they use their urine as a way to mark trails and territories.
 Aside from polluting the environment, they also contaminate food sources.

 Rodents are associated with a wide array of diseases including hantavirus, lymphocytic choriomeningitis (LCMV), leptospirosis, Salmonella, and Tularemia.
 Furthermore, rats and mice may die in hidden spaces, emitting foul smells, but at the same time serving as a breeding ground for flies, bacteria, maggots, and cockroaches.
 All this poses health risks to homeowners.

 Chewing through materials is built into the evolutionary trait of rodents.
 That’s why the best way to prevent the damages associated with rodents is to ensure they do not gain access to your house in the first place.
 Because rats and mice can fit through small holes (less than 1/2 inch), all potential entry holes must be sealed with hardware cloth or other un-chewable materials.
-Having a professional like Wildlife X Team handle your rodent infestation problem is the best way to ensure that the problem is completely dealt with.
+Having a professional team like Wildlife X Team® Fort Worth handle your rodent infestation problem is the best way to ensure that the problem is completely addressed.